amr28693/solitonic_reservoir/README.md

 A full data-generation pipeline is also provided for users who wish to regenerate the Nonlinear Schrödinger Eqn//Linear Schrödinger Eqn robustness sweeps, nonlinearity scans, and derivative analyses.

+*note: The repository name reflects an earlier project title; the current work does not use reservoir computing (see paper, Section 7.2)*

 # Reproducibility options
   Both options A and B are decomposed below the repo structure